JoelInyang/printf/README.md

 This is the README for first collaboration printf project between Joel and Kennedy.
 This project is used to test our ability to collaborate as Programmers.
 The experience is fun.
-C is fun
+C is fun!